-The Law Offices of Randy S. Margulis and Associates & Associates will help you determine the best course to pursue, while defending your rights to custody of your children.
+The Law Offices of Randy S. Margulis & Associates will help you determine the best course to pursue, while defending your rights to custody of your children.

-At the Law Offices of Randy S. Margulis and Associates & Associates, I am here to fight for your rights to physical and legal child custody.
-Contact us today at 716.886.9600 or contact our firm online to schedule an initial consultation.
+At the Law Offices of Randy S. Margulis & Associates, our attorneys are here to fight for your rights to physical and legal child custody.
+Contact us today at 716-886-9600 or contact our firm online to schedule an initial consultation.
 We represent clients living throughout the Western New York area, in all the surrounding Supreme and Family Courts.

 As a Buffalo divorce lawyer for 28 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.